Calathea makoyana – How to Grow the Stunning Peacock Plant

 How big does a Peacock Plant get?

 Peacock Plants can grow up to a maximum size of around 2 ft in height.
-Though, even a mature plant can take a long time to reach that height.
+However, even a mature plant can take a long time to reach that height.

 Should I mist my Peacock Plant?